-Your physical therapist will perform tests to determine the causes of your vertigo and also to assess your risk of falling.
-Depending on the results of the tests, your therapist may recommend further testing or consultation with your physician.
+Your physical therapist will perform tests to determine the causes of your vertigo.
+They also will determine your risk of falling.
+Depending on the results, your physical therapist may recommend further testing, or that you see your doctor.

 How Can a Physical Therapist Help?

-Based on your physical therapist's evaluation and your goals for recovery, the therapist will customize a treatment plan for you.
-The specific treatments will depend on the cause of your vertigo.
-Your therapist's main focus is to help you get moving again and manage the vertigo at the same time.
-Treatment may include specialized head and neck movements or other exercises to help eliminate your symptoms.
-Conditions such as benign paroxysmal positional vertigo have very specific tests and treatments.
+Based on their evaluation and your goals, your physical therapist will design a treatment plan specific to you.
+The exact treatments will depend on the cause of your vertigo.
+Your physical therapist's main focus is to help you get moving again and manage the vertigo at the same time.
+Treatment may include specialized head and neck movements that your physical therapist can gently perform for you or teach you to do.
+It also will include exercises to help get rid of your symptoms.
+Conditions such as BPPV have very specific tests and treatments.

-If you have dizziness and balance problems after your vertigo has stopped, your physical therapist can develop a treatment plan that targets those problems.
-Your physical therapist will teach you strategies to help you cope with your symptoms:
+If you still have dizziness and balance problems after vertigo stops, your physical therapist can target those problems.
+They will develop a treatment plan and teach you strategies to help you cope with your specific symptoms.

-- Do certain activities or chores around the house cause you to become dizzy?
-Your therapist will show you how to do those activities in a different way to help reduce the dizziness.
+- If performing certain activities or chores at home cause you to become dizzy, your physical therapist will show you how to do them in a different way to help reduce dizziness.

-- Have simple activities become difficult and cause fatigue and more dizziness?
-Your therapist will help you work through these symptoms right away so you can get moving again and return to your roles at home and at work more quickly.
+- If simple activities become difficult, or cause fatigue and more dizziness, your physical therapist will help you work through them.
+This training will help you get moving again and return to your home and work activities.

 Physical therapy treatments for dizziness can take many forms.
-The type of exercise that your therapist designs for you will depend on your unique problems and might include:
+The type of exercise program that your physical therapist designs for you will depend on your unique problems, and might include:

-In addition, your physical therapist might prescribe exercises to improve your strength, your flexibility, and your heart health—with the goal of improving your overall physical health and well being.
+Your physical therapist also may prescribe exercises to improve your strength, flexibility, and heart health.
+The goal of these exercises is to improve your overall physical health and well-being.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat people with dizziness.
+All physical therapists are prepared through education and experience to treat people with vertigo, BPPV, dizziness, and balance problems.
 You may want to consider:

-- A physical therapist who is experienced in treating people with neurological problems.
+- A physical therapist who has experience in treating people with neurological (nervous system) problems.
 Some physical therapists have a practice with a neurological vestibular rehabilitation focus.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in neurological physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency in neurologic physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with inner ear injury.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with vertigo.

-The following articles provide some of the best scientific evidence about physical therapy treatments for vertigo.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for vertigo.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract, which also may offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.